radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 Sample high level flow:

 Let us consider a bicep definition of application which has a container and a SQL Server DB.
 The container code queries the SQL Server DB.
+We are using a SQL Server DB recipe.

 1. Request to deploy comes from cli to UCP
 2. UCP sends the deploy request to Deployment Engine